dbalan/pipet/README.md

 Pipet is a set of commands to store and retrieve snippets of text.
 Depends on [fzf](https://github.com/junegunn/fzf) for search.

+## Versioning
+This project is still nascent phase and does not follow a consistent versioning scheme yet.
+Consider all releases alpha.

 ## Installation
 There are multiple ways to get pipet.
 1. As a go package (provided you have a working go setup)